g00glen00b/dimitri.codes/src/posts/2017-03-20-spring-boot-netflix-hystrix/index.md

 ---
 title: "Using the Netflix stack with Spring boot: Hystrix"
 date: "2017-03-20"
+categories: ["Java", "Tutorials"]
+tags: ["EhCache", "Hystrix", "Netflix", "REST", "Spring", "Spring boot", "Spring cloud"]
 ---

-Recently [I wrote](https://wordpress.g00glen00b.be/using-netflix-stack-spring-boot-ribbon/) [some articles](https://wordpress.g00glen00b.be/using-the-netflix-stack-with-spring-boot-eureka/) about the various Netflix components and how they fit into a microservice architecture.
+Recently [I wrote](/using-netflix-stack-spring-boot-ribbon/) [some articles](/using-the-netflix-stack-with-spring-boot-eureka/) about the various Netflix components and how they fit into a microservice architecture.
 In this article I will talk about the next component that is usable with Spring boot and that's Hystrix.

 An issue that occurs when having a microservice architecture is the possibility of failures to happen.
 With many services communicating over the network, a network issue might occur.
 You don't want users to be stumbling over a page loading very slowly (due to network timeouts) and then arriving on an error page.